-We attended and undertook physical inventory counts at key locations across the group, including those acquired during the year, validating that inventory held was accurately recorded and was in good physical condition.
+We attended and undertook physical inventory counts at key locations across the group, validating that inventory held was accurately recorded and was in good physical condition.

-We reviewed and tested the year-end inventory provisioning calculations prepared by management, including their arithmetic integrity.
+We assessed the estimation techniques used and the appropriateness for the nature of inventory and the sector.
+We then tested the year-end inventory provisioning calculations prepared by management, including their arithmetical integrity.

-We have obtained justification from management on the assumptions adopted within the provisioning calculations and assessed any specific areas where a provision was considered necessary.
-We performed testing to ensure that the valuation of inventory is stated at the lower of cost or NRV by comparing the sales value of the products to their actual cost.
-We are satisfied with the adequacy of the going concern disclosures within the financial statements.
+We challenged management on their key assumptions and obtained justifications from management on the assumptions adopted within the provisioning calculations and assessed any specific areas where a provision was considered necessary.
+We performed testing to ensure that the valuation of inventory was stated at the lower of cost or NRV by comparing the sales value of the products to their actual cost